 • Automates evidence refresh cycles

-Types of Evidence to Collect:
+Types of Evidence to Collect for CMMC:

 • Implementation Evidence: Configuration screenshots, system-generated reports